Last updated: 08 October 2024

 Appendix II

-Whilst Non-Balancing Mechanism Units (non-BMUs) are included in our GB BESS Indices, Modo Energy does provide estimates of non-BMU revenue operations.
+Whilst Non-Balancing Mechanism Units (non-BMUs) are not included in our ME BESS GB Indices, Modo Energy does provide estimates of non-BMU revenue operations in the terminal.

 Revenue calculations for wholesale market trades